RockerMJ031/PR-UI/01. Admin Dashboard/Student Management Page/student-management-features.md

 - Shows `removeStudentModal` with student management interface
 - Displays two option buttons: `removeAllCoursesBtn` and `removeSpecificCourseBtn`
 - Shows search section with `searchInput` and `searchBtn`
-- Displays filtered student list in `studentList` (Repeater container)
+- Displays filtered student list in `studentRepeater` (Repeater container)
 - Each student entry shows:
   - Student name in `studentName`
 - Student ID in `studentId`